24 Christmas Creatures & Monsters to Look Out for in December

 20. The Whos

 With tiny, tiny noses, it’s easy to tell a Who from one of us humans.
 They live near to the Grinch and are known for their love of Christmas, always upholding the Christmas spirit.
-Whos have incredible balance and love to be super busy, ideal for this most frantic time of year!
+Who have incredible balance and loves to be super busy ideal for this most frantic time of year!

 21. The Yule Goat